-A total of 78 sensor nodes are used to monitor the vibration at the transverse direction (z direction in Fig.1(a)) of the deck of the bridge.
-These sensors are evenly spaced at the outer side and inner side in the middle span of the deck with distance of 2m (see Fig. 2(b)).
+A total of 78 sensor nodes are used to monitor the vibration at the transverse direction (z direction in Fig.9(a)) of the deck of the bridge.
+These sensors are evenly spaced at the outer side and inner side in the middle span of the deck with distance of 2m (see Fig. 9(b)).

-The first 5 theoretical mode shapes and corresponding natural frequency in each mode of the structure are illustrated in Fig. 2.
-When a subset is constructed, the mode shape matrix of the subset is constructed by selecting the corresponding rows of these theoretical mode shapes and then the SVD ratio of the mode shape matrix is calculated.
-These are used as reference to which the identified modes can be compared.
+The first 5 theoretical mode shapes and corresponding natural frequency in each mode of the structure are illustrated in Fig. 10.
+When a subset is constructed, the mode shape matrix of the subset is constructed by selecting the corresponding rows of these theoretical mode shapes and then the condition number of the mode shape matrix is calculated.

-Figure 2 The First Five Theoretical Mode Shapes of the Structure
+Figure 10 The First Five Theoretical Mode Shapes of the Structure

 The 78 sensor nodes deployed are to be divided into subsets.
-We require that SVD ratio of each subset should be smaller than 2 so that the identified modal parameters can be accurate enough to detect a certain level of damage.
+We require that condition number of each subset should be smaller than 2 so that the identified modal parameters can be accurate enough to detect a certain level of damage.
 Note that this upper bound is structure-dependent, and should be determined in practice by the measurement noise and required identification accuracy.
 We further assume that the communication range of each sensor node is 10m.

-Fig. 3 illustrates the results using the heuristic method proposed in this study.
-Sensor configuration in each subset and its corresponding SVD ratio are illustrated.
+Fig. 11 illustrates the results using the heuristic method proposed in this study.
+Sensor configuration in each subset and its corresponding condition number are illustrated.
 It can be seen that using the heuristic method, a total of 6 subsets are generated.
-Sensor nodes in each subsets are connected and each subset can provide required modal identification accuracy (SVD<2).
+Sensor nodes in each subsets are connected and each subset can provide required modal identification accuracy (condition number <2).